inukshuk/jekyll-scholar/README.md

     $ git clone https://github.com/inukshuk/jekyll-scholar.git

-To use this lasted version instead of the one provide by Ruby Gems, replace the line
+To use this lasted version instead of the one provide by RubyGems, just add the line

-	require 'jekyll/scholar'

-by

 	$:.unshift '/full/path/to/the/repository/lib'
-	require 'jekyll/scholar'

-in your `_plugins/ext.rb`, where `/full/path/to/the/repository` is
-where you have cloned jekyll-scholar into.
+to your `_plugins/ext.rb` before requiring 'jekyll/scholar', where `/full/path/to/the/repository` is where you have cloned jekyll-scholar into.

 If you've found a bug or have a question, please open an issue on the [Jekyll-Scholar issue tracker](http://github.com/inukshuk/jekyll-scholar/issues).